sama13-maker/portfolio-digest-automation/README.md

 ---

 *Built July 2026.
-Not investment advice — this tool reports what happened and, where the evidence supports it, why.
+Not investment advice — this tool reports what happened, where the evidence supports it and why.
 The thinking is still my job.*